CinnamonBreadowo/challenge/Challenge-Writeup-Template.md

 # Synopsis (!)

-- Briefly explain what the user must do to solve this challenge.
+- To complete this challenge, the player must answer the questions provided by answering the
 ## Description (!)

 - ...